MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/questions-home-pages-features.md

 ## Home pages in Microsoft Dynamics GP

-- **Q1: Where can I find more information about home pages in Microsoft Dynamics GP?**

-  A1: The SystemUserGuide.pdf file includes more information about home pages.

-  To obtain user guides for Microsoft Dynamics GP, visit the following Microsoft Web site: [MBS CustomerSource Retirement](https://mbs2.microsoft.com/Pages/csretirement.aspx).

-- **Q2: What occurs when I select an industry and then select a role?
+- **Q1: What occurs when I select an industry and then select a role?
 Are the home pages different for the different industries?**

-  A2: The default settings for home pages are the same regardless of the industry.
+  A1: The default settings for home pages are the same regardless of the industry.
 However, home pages use specific industry information to provide a refined list of roles to the user.
 This refined list enables users to find applicable roles more easily.

-- **Q3: After I select a home page role, can I change the role?**
+- **Q2: After I select a home page role, can I change the role?**

-  A3: Yes.
+  A2: Yes.
 In the upper-right corner of the home page, click **Customize this page**, and then click **Change Role**.

-- **Q4: If I change roles, what information is removed?**
+- **Q3: If I change roles, what information is removed?**

-  A4: The home page layout is changed.
+  A3: The home page layout is changed.
 This change includes the order of the areas on the home page and whether these areas are turned on or are turned off.
 Specifically, you experience the following behavior:

   - The **Microsoft Office Outlook** area, the **Quick Links** area, and the **Metrics** area are changed.
   - The **My Reports** area is not changed.
   - Reminder settings for the new role are added to the **Reminders** area.
 However, existing reminders are not removed.

-- **Q5: What determines the timing of the home page refresh operation in Microsoft Dynamics GP?
+- **Q4: What determines the timing of the home page refresh operation in Microsoft Dynamics GP?
 How does this timing affect resource usage?**

-  A5: After a user logs on to Microsoft Dynamics GP, the home page refreshes every 60 minutes.
+  A4: After a user logs on to Microsoft Dynamics GP, the home page refreshes every 60 minutes.
 Therefore, as long as all users do not log on at the same time, the refresh operation is staggered.
 Therefore, Microsoft Dynamics performance is not adversely affected.

   The amount of resources that are required for the home page depends on the options that are configured for a particular user.
 More reminders, tasks, and metrics on the home page require an increased amount of resources during the home page refresh operation.
 Metrics items are the most resource-intensive items.

-- **Q6: If a user makes a change to a home page, are the settings for the particular role changed?**
+- **Q5: If a user makes a change to a home page, are the settings for the particular role changed?**

-  A6: No. When a user makes a change to a home page, the change only applies to that particular user.
+  A5: No. When a user makes a change to a home page, the change only applies to that particular user.

-- **Q7: Can the Administrator assign a role to all users?**
+- **Q6: Can the Administrator assign a role to all users?**

-  A7: The Administrator can log on to Microsoft Dynamics GP as each user, and then select the role for each user.
+  A6: The Administrator can log on to Microsoft Dynamics GP as each user, and then select the role for each user.
 To log on by using each user ID, the Administrator must have the password for each user.
 The Administrator can also run the following script to automatically set the role for all users who do not have a role assigned.
 These users have the Blank home page assigned.
 This script also sets the options so that the home page does not display at logon, and the home page does not refresh after an hour.

     ```sql
     USE DYNAMICS